dscolby/CausalELM.jl/docs/src/guide/its.md

 ## Step 1: Initialize an interrupted time series estimator
-The InterruptedTimeSeries constructor takes at least four agruments: pre-event covariates, pre-event outcomes, post-event covariates, and post-event outcomes, all of which can be either an array or any data structure that implements the Tables.jl interface (e.g.
+The InterruptedTimeSeries constructor takes at least four agruments: pre-event covariates, pre-event outcomes, post-event covariates, and post-event outcomes, all of which can be either an AbstractArray or any data structure that implements the Tables.jl interface (e.g.
 DataFrames).
 The interrupted time series estimator assumes outcomes are either continuous, count, or time to event variables.